LaboratoireMecaniqueLille/1000NCustomTestMachine/docs/installation.markdown

 This page explains how to install the different python modules required to use the 1000N Custom Test Machine.

+All the following commands have to be launched from a terminal.
+To open a terminal with Linux, you can hit <B>CTRL+ALT+T</B>.

 ## Install Crappy

 The following modules are necessary to perform tests with the 1000N Custom Test